ant-design/ant-design-pro-site/docs/css-modules.en-US.md

 In addition to the basics above, there are some key points to note.

 - CSS Modules only converts `className` and `id`, other things like attribute selectors, tag selectors are not handled, and it is recommended to use className as much as possible.
-- Since you don't have to worry about duplicate class names, your className can be as simple as possible with basic semantics.
+- Since you don't have to worry about duplicate class names, your className can be as easy as possible with basic semantics.

 The above is only a very basic introduction to CSS Modules, for those interested you can refer to the following other documentation.